Rust-Bytes/.github/profile/README.md

 # Rust Bytes Newsletter
-Rust Bytes is a curated bi-weekly newsletter keeping you informed about all things noteworthy in the world of The Rust Programming Language.
+Rust Bytes is a curated weekly newsletter keeping you informed about all things noteworthy in the world of The Rust Programming Language.

 Expect to receive it in your inbox once a week: Mondays - all by 0:10 AM.